-This plan has been prepared at the county level as a multi-jurisdictional document with the active input and direct involvement of the cities, villages, and towns, including the city of Baraboo, which previously adopted its own plan in 2005.
-With the exception of Baraboo and village of Cazenovia, all of the cities and villages adopted the initial plan in 2005 (Appendix D).
+This plan has been prepared at the county level as a multi-jurisdictional document with the active input and direct involvement of the cities, villages, and towns.
+The Sauk County Board of Supervisors adopted the plan on May 20, 2025.
+Cities and villages have 12 months from that date to adopt the plan (Appendix D).